Blog Banner SVG

 • Registration Fees: Higher authorized capital means higher registration fees due to stamp duty and ROC fees.

 Paid-Up Capital is the actual amount of money that shareholders have paid for their shares.
-It represents the portion of authorized capital that has been issued and paid for.
+It represents the amount shareholders actually invest in exchange for shares.

 • Represents Real Investment: Indicates the actual funds received from shareholders.